Continuing Medical Education (CME) Information

 Commercial support disclosure

 View all industry support.
 This meeting is supported, in part, by educational grants and in-kind support from industry.
 All support is managed in strict accordance with the ACCME’s Standards for Integrity and Independence.
-Appropriate acknowledgement of all supporting organizations is made to participants prior to the educational activity in the program guide, on the event website, and with signage during the meeting.
+Appropriate acknowledgement of all supporting organizations is made to participants prior to the educational activity on the event website and with signage during the meeting.
 View the guidelines for company representative and in-kind support.